EthanW-coder/Text-MVS/README.md

 To obtain the complete dataset, please first download the [LuoJia-MVS dataset](https://irsip.whu.edu.cn/resv2/resources_v2.php) and the [WHU dataset](https://gpcv.whu.edu.cn/data/WHU_MVS_Stereo_dataset.html).

+Then You can download our text descriptions [Text-MVS](https://pan.baidu.com/) to the datasets folder and extract them.

 #### Understand our dataset

 The organizational structure of the dataset proposed in this paper is as follows: